 Another substantial territory was added in 1999 with the takeover of Evergreen Tractors at Wiggenhall St Germans, near King’s Lynn in Norfolk.
 Doubleday’s territory now covered sixty miles, east to west and twenty miles north to south.
 The growth of the Doubleday group has come on the back of a consistently good product range from John Deere but also with a strong offer of other machinery franchises and a focus on high levels of customer support.

-All three depots continued to trade under their original names of JW Doubleday, Bourne Tractors & Evergreen Tractors until January 2012 when the company went through an entire facelift and rebranded as the Doubleday Group and adopted our new logo and tagline "Part of the landscape for generations" all of the depots were aligned which meant the birth of Doubleday Holbeach, Doubleday Bourne and Doubleday Kings Lynn with the philosophy of working closer together as one team sharing ideas and resources.
+All three depots continued to trade under their original names of JW Doubleday, Bourne Tractors & Evergreen Tractors until January 2012, when the company went through an entire facelift and rebranded as the Doubleday Group and adopted the logo and tagline “Part of the landscape for generations”.
+All of the depots were aligned which meant the birth of Doubleday Holbeach, Doubleday Bourne and Doubleday Kings Lynn, with the philosophy of working closer together as one team sharing ideas and resources.

-Put simply the ‘Doubleday belief is to treat employees and customers alike in the manner that we ourselves would wish to be treated.
+The ‘Doubleday belief is to treat employees and customers alike in the manner that we ourselves would wish to be treated.’

 Although the business has grown, our values have remained the same and remain ingrained within our day-to-day operations.